EmuDeck/emudeck.github.io/docs/tools/steamos/emulationstation-de.md

 **Note:**

-* This method is not compatible with Steam ROM Manager
+* This method is not compatible with Steam ROM Manager.
+You may instead use [Method 2: Create an M3U file and hide each of the disc entries in EmulationStation-DE](#method-2-create-an-m3u-file-and-hide-each-of-the-disc-entries-in-emulationstation-de)
 * Refer to [https://gitlab.com/es-de/emulationstation-de/-/blob/master/USERGUIDE.md#directories-interpreted-as-files](https://gitlab.com/es-de/emulationstation-de/-/blob/master/USERGUIDE.md#directories-interpreted-as-files) for additional information

 ***